Artchibald/2022_icon_rebrand_scripts/README.md

 - CMYK EPS
 - CMYK inverse EPS

 - The script copies a selected artboard and duplicates the current selection and pastes in a new file, saves some exports and closes the 2nd file multiple times throughout.
-You would want to duplicate these chunks for new funcionality.
+You would want to duplicate these chunks for new functionality.

 From
 ```